Will PEX Piping Burst When It Freezes?

 Frozen copper pipe bursting

-After these major freezes and the issues they caused, many people asked us if installing PEX piping could make their plumbing "freeze-proof", particularly in southern states that don't typically experience deep freeze weather patterns.
+After these big freezes and the problems they caused, many people asked us if PEX piping could make their plumbing "freeze-proof".
+This question was especially common in southern states that usually do not have deep freeze weather.

-While there is no such thing as "freeze-proof" piping, we always recommend PEX as the safest option for installations that could experience freezing temperatures.
+While no piping is truly "freeze-proof," we always recommend PEX as the safest option for installations that may be exposed to freezing temperatures.

 Does PEX Piping Have Advantages In Freezing Temperatures?

-When subjected to freezing conditions, PEX tubing has several advantages over CPVC pipe as well as galvanized steel and copper pipe.
+When exposed to freezing conditions, PEX tubing has many advantages compared to CPVC pipegalvanized steel, and copper pipe.

-Many of the facts below were taken from the technical report Resistance Of Pex Pipe And Tubing To Breakage When Frozen, published by the Plastics Pipe Institute.
+Many of the facts below come from the technical report Resistance Of Pex Pipe And Tubing To Breakage When Frozen.
+The Plastics Pipe Institute published this report.

 PEX retains flexibility down to at least -40°C

 Water expands when it turns to ice.
-If the water inside PEX tubing freezes, in most cases it should be able to expand without cracking or splitting, then return to its original diameter upon thawing.
+If the water inside PEX tubing freezes, it can usually expand without cracking.
+It will return to its original size when it thaws.

 This expansion of water turning into ice can cause rigid piping such as copper, galvanized steel, and CPVC to burst.
 Furthermore, CPVC pipe and fittings can become brittle in very cold conditions.